waldo323/SimpleCVStuff/README.md

 SimpleCVStuff
 =============

-for my work on this I intend to be working with mostly the photobooth script
+For my work on this, I intend to be working with mostly the photobooth script

 I found some issues with the instructions for installing SimpleCV.
 I will list what I did in hopes that it will help others.